GovTechSG/sgds/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

-Please describe or list the test cases that you ran to verify your changes, and provide instructions so we can reproduce.
+Please describe or list the test cases that you ran to verify your changes, and provide instructions so we can reproduce them.